-All of our undergraduate degree programmes are full time.
-From September 2019, in addition to London Bloomsbury, some of our courses will also be available at our Birmingham, Leeds and Manchester campuses.
+All of our undergraduate degree programmes are full time and available at our London Bloomsbury campus.
+In addition, many of our courses are now also offered at Birmingham, Leeds and Manchester (excluding BSc Accounting and Finance and BA (Hons) International Business Management.
 Alternatively, if a more flexible approach is required, many of our courses are also available for online study.

 |ON CAMPUS STUDY|

 |This course is delivered in an interactive way, with learning taking place both in and outside the classroom environment.

 In the Years 1 and 2, four contact hours per module per week are split between two 2 hour small workshops, so as to promote group interaction and facilitate personal support.

 In the final year, three contact hours per module per week are split between an hour lecture and a 2 hour small workshop.

 This means students should expect 12 hours of overall contact time per week in the Year 1 and Year 2, and 9 hours of overall contact time per week in Year 3.